-The Utility BodyWorn was an exception, as it came with automatic activation within its technology.
+BodyWorn by Utility (now EOS by Utility) was an exception, as it came with automatic activation within its technology.
 By implementing BodyWorn, we equipped our officers with a useful tool that turns the camera on for them, which helps in many situations.
 In split-second immediate decision-making moments, they can focus on the job at hand and not have to put their safety in jeopardy by deciding, “Oh, I should turn on my body cam?”

 Utility was able to answer a lot of the questions we had about body cameras.
 Not to mention, Utility answered all those questions with the SaaS business model.
 They are constantly maintaining, upgrading, and keeping things in working order.

 So we went with the entire setup and everything that Utility has to offer.
 Lawrence PD was also included in be a beta test agency for Utility, so we were one of the first agencies to test out the holster sensors for activation In that first-generation model.
 We felt very fortunate that our agency was chosen as one of those agencies to help prepare other agencies and move Utility along in the future.
 We have a great working relationship with the company.
 But now, there are officers that are being forced to wear something inadequate, and it was not built for the role of law enforcement.
 It told the public and counsel, “although there are errors, hey, we’ve got one.”
 And now, these officers are being terminated or disciplined for a failed product that doesn’t stay on.
 It’s not secure, and it isn’t capturing their whole story.
 It’s catching after the fact if it gets turned on at all, and so do your research.